CAA protests hearing: Plea in Delhi HC for contempt action against lawyers who 'disrespected' court

 Journalists told not to report in Mangaluru on protests: Cops say they don’t have ids

-On Thursday, several lawyers appearing for pleas in relation to violence at Jamia university, during a protest against the amended Citizenship Act, had used derogatory words against the bench when it declined to grant interim protection to students from arrest.
+On Thursday, several lawyers appearing for pleas in relation to violence at Jamia University, during a protest against the amended Citizenship Act, had used derogatory words against the bench when it declined to grant interim protection to students from arrest.